schmaustech/hypershift-blog/README.md

 packageserver-68f897ffc9-k9v2j                    2/2     Running   0          5m41s
 redhat-marketplace-catalog-6b4bf87d95-skp55       1/1     Running   0          5m43s
 redhat-operators-catalog-f58ffd56-8g7lv           1/1     Running   0          5m43s
 ~~~

+Seeing that the control plane is running we can go ahead and extract the kubeconfig for that cluster:

 ~~~bash
 $ oc extract -n ${NAMESPACE} secret/${CLUSTERNAME}-admin-kubeconfig --to=- > ${CLUSTERNAME}-kubeconfig
 # kubeconfig
 ~~~

+With the kubeconfig extracted we can use it to see the status of the cluster operators of our new Hypershift cluster.
+At this point though we should be seeing only partial operators being available:

 ~~~bash
 $  oc get co --kubeconfig=kni21-kubeconfig